Is the marketing funnel still relevant in the digital age?

 ‘How do you plan to walk your prospect through the funnel so that logically and emotionally you have the best odds of getting the highest number of them to your desired end result?’

-By physically mapping out this core pathway with all the steps and sub-steps that can be taken to the end goal, it is easier to see conversion points and allow for divergences from this presumed route to sale.
-Inc.com argues that this allows you to map both logical and emotional decisions, simplify the process by eradicating the unnecessary steps and build a primary funnel that is most profitable or efficient from the point of view of business needs.
+Physically map out this core pathway with all the steps and sub-steps you need to reach your end goal.
+You’ll then find it is easier to see conversion points and allow for divergences from this presumed route to sale.
+Inc.com argues that this allows you to map both logical and emotional decisions.
+Then, you can simplify the process by eradicating the unnecessary steps and build a primary funnel that is right for you.
+It’ll be profitable and efficient from the point of view of your unique business needs.

-Although the potential for leads to be lost along the way is arguably far higher in the digital age, by having a strategy in place to tackle this challenge, marketers can reintegrate leads back into the marketing funnel.
+The potential for leads to be lost along the way is arguably far higher in the digital age.
+But, by having a strategy in place to tackle this challenge, marketers can reintegrate leads back into the marketing funnel.

 An article by The Huffington Post suggests that by using retargeted display ads, the kind ‘which are shown to users on other sites on the web after they have left your website,’ is just one way of bringing people back into the fold.
 By using these adverts to ‘highlight your best content, feature a promotion, or incentivise an action,’ marketers can focus on re-engagement with their brand.
-This approach also allows better management of the newer phases of the funnel, such as retention and reactivation, that require a more nuanced approach than the traditional funnel allows.
+This approach also allows better management of the newer phases of the funnel.
+Retention and reactivation require a more nuanced approach than the traditional funnel allows.

-Far from being dead in the water, the traditional marketing funnel needs rethinking and re-strategising if it is to keep pace with the demands of digitally-savvy consumers.
-Though the funnel may no longer be linear, it still offers multiple insights and uses that marketers would do well not to dismiss.
+Far from being dead in the water, the traditional marketing funnel needs an update.
+We must rethink and re-strategise to keep pace with the demands of digitally-savvy consumers.
+The funnel is no longer be linear.
+But, it still offers multiple insights and uses that marketers would do well not to dismiss.